tikv/website/content/docs/3.0/tasks/deploy/introduction.md

 * 32+ GB RAM, with no swap space.
 * 200+ GB Optane, NVMe, or SSD drive (Under 1.5 TB capacity is ideal in our tests)
 * 10 Gigabit ethernet (2x preferred)
-* A Linux Operating System, PD is most widely tested on CentOS 7.
+* A Linux Operating System (TiKV is most widely tested on CentOS 7).

 ## Network requirements